Hip Stretches For Pain and Pelvic Imbalance

 Your hip flexors may be too tight to do this comfortably and the leg may pull up off the bed.
 Breathe out as you pull the knee toward your chest and hug the bed with the back of your lower leg and heel.

-Once the pelvis is balanced you can follow up with some hip and pelvic strengthening exercises like the Pilates Bridge that can be found here.
+Once the pelvis is balanced you can follow up with some pelvic strengthening exercises like the Pilates Bridge that can be found here.

-Or, Check out more great Hip Stretches and Pilates mat exercises in the Pilates Ebook – Relief for Back and Joint Pain.
+Or, Check out more Hip Stretches and exercises for your hip muscles here.

 New!
 Comments